Nuclear Powers New Paradigm Includes Microreactors

 The Plug-and-Play Nuclear Battery Solution

 “Nuclear Batteries,” or microreactors, is a proposed system that would be able to run unattended for five or ten years, provide heat for industrial processes, or electric production for communities, then be refurbished.
-The technological progression expected is, just as computing power that once filed rooms are now condensed into a handheld device, a new generation of relatively tiny and inexpensive factory-built reactors, designed for autonomous plug-and-play, could be conveniently put into service.
+The technological progression expected is similar to what computers experienced.
+Processing power that once filled rooms is now condensed into a handheld device.
+For nuclear generation, there’s a movement toward relatively tiny and inexpensive factory-built reactors, designed for autonomous plug-and-play.
+These may one day be conveniently be put into service.

 In a paper published last month titled “A Strategy to Unlock the Potential of Nuclear Energy for a New and Resilient Global Energy-Industrial Paradigm,” a group of nuclear specialists presented a case for nuclear battery (NB) design and production.
 The idea of smaller modular nuclear reactors has been around for a while, but this proposal takes the idea even further.
 The authors Jacopo Buongiorno, TEPCO Professor of Nuclear Science and Engineering, MIT – Robert Freda of GE Nuclear – Steven Aumeier, Sr. Advisor for Nuclear Energy Programs at Idaho National Lab – and Kevin Chilton, Ret.
 Air Force Commander of U.S. Strategic Command, believe units can be made and delivered similar to modular homes.
 Modular units, fabricated in a factory and placed in a shipping container for delivery and quick installation.

 The concept is different than previous proposals of smaller reactors in that NBs are small and complete when they leave the factory.
-The machines are able to generate approximately 10 megawatts of power and are small and transportable in one truck or container.
+The machines are able to generate approximately 10 megawatts of power and are transportable on one truck or container.
 This would provide many economic benefits.
-Nuclear batteries don’t require a large construction site, which can reduce cost overruns.
+Nuclear batteries would not require a large construction site, this can eliminate cost overruns.
 Nuclear power plant construction has been riddled with budget-busting surprise costs for decades.
-The microreactor is installed quickly, perhaps just a few weeks, and can be a quick energy on-demand service.
-They would make providing nuclear energy a product, not a mega-project.
+The microreactor is installed quickly, perhaps just a few weeks, and can be looked at as an energy on-demand service.
+Nuclear batteries would make providing nuclear energy a product, not a mega-project.